TheR1D/shell_gpt/README.md

 ### Shell commands
 Have you ever found yourself forgetting common shell commands, such as `find`, and needing to look up the syntax online?
-With `--shell` or shortcut `-s` option, you can quickly find and execute the commands you need right in the terminal.
+With `--shell` or shortcut `-s` option, you can quickly generate and execute the commands you need right in the terminal.
 ```shell
 sgpt --shell "find all json files in current folder"
 # -> find . -type f -name "*.json"